Zeta (automobile): Models

+The Zeta Sedan, Sedan Deluxe and Utility were equipped with a Villiers Engineering 324cc producing 16.5 hp and 4 speed manual.
+The Zeta Sports equipped with a ZF Sachs 493cc producing 15.5 kW and 4 speed manual.
+The Sedan was also called the Zeta Runabout.

 Lightburn also produced an electric 'mobility-scooter esque' runabout vehicle capable of carrying 2 adults and available in two models.

 Features

 Sedan and Utility

-The Zeta Sedan, (also known as the Zeta Runabout) and Utility, were powered by a 324cc Villiers engine and were front wheel drive with independent rear trailing arms.
+The Zeta Sedan, (also known as the Zeta Runabout) and Utility, were powered by a 324cc Villiers engine producing 16.5 hp and were front wheel drive with independent rear trailing arms.
+It had a four speed dog clutch manual gearbox by Villiers Engineering, which had no reverse gear so the engine had to be switched off and started backwards, providing four reverse gears.
+Fuel was delivered by gravity feed from a tank behind the dashboard.
+The fuel gauge was a plastic pipe running from the top to the bottom of the tank with a graduated glass tube section on the dashboard.

 The Sedan was not equipped with a rear hatch so access to the cargo area required removal of the front seats, the ease of which was advertised as a positive feature.
 The chassis was steel, with a fibreglass body enclosing a large but sparse interior.
 Windows were perspex except for the front windscreen which was laminated glass.
-The doors were steel with sliding perspex windows.

-The tyres for the Sedan and Utility were Michelin 125 R12 as stated in the specifications.
-The four speed, dog clutch, Villiers Engineering gearbox had no reverse so the engine had to be switched off and started backwards which provide four reverse gears.
-Fuel was delivered by gravity feed from a tank behind the dashboard.
-The fuel gauge was a plastic pipe running from the top to the bottom of the tank with a graduated glass tube section on the dashboard.
-As a Wheels road test in 1974 put it: "it read anywhere from full to empty depending on gradient, throttle and probably Greenwich mean time".

-The Utility was the rarest of the Zeta models with a total of only 8 produced.
+The Utility had a total of 8 units produced.
 A number were purchased by Sydney City Council's Hyde Park fleet.
 The Utility was mechanically identical to the Sedan.